 Everyone must carry a face mask at all times, unless they have a lawful reason not to.

-Under Victorian CHO directions, it is mandatory to wear a face mask in certain circumstances.
+Under Pandemic Orders made by the Victorian Minister for Health, it is mandatory to wear a face mask in certain circumstances.

 These circumstances are regularly updated based on the current risk of transmission of COVID-19 in Victoria and in line with public health advice.

 Employers must identify whether there is a risk to the health of their employees from exposure to COVID-19 at their workplace.
 Where a risk to health is identified at a workplace, employers must eliminate the risk so far as is reasonably practicable and when elimination is not possible, reduce the risk so far as reasonably practicable.
 The controls an employer may use will vary depending on the situation and may include the use of face masks even where they are not mandated.

 When a face mask is required to be worn, you must wear a fitted face mask that covers the nose and mouth.

 A face mask with three layers is recommended, as it provides the best protection.

 A face mask is always recommended, however a fitted snood or fitted gaiter is allowed.
 Fitted means the snood or gaiter can extend in a fitted form to snugly fit over and cover your nose and mouth.

 Loose fitting face coverings such as bandanas or scarves, or face shields worn without a face mask, are not acceptable.